Enderlook/Net-Event-Manager/README.md

 Due the use of generic, this event manager doesn't suffer for boxing and unboxing of value types nor for casting errors of the consumers.
 Additionaly, closures of delegates can be stored apart in order to reuse the delegate and reduce allocations.
 Also, it support and respect inheritance of event types which can be used to categorize events by hierarchy.
 For example, if you raise an event of type `ConcreteEvent`, both delegates subscribed to `ConcreteEvent` **and** `BaseEvent` are run (and `IEvent` if it does implement it).
 For receiving **all** events, subscribe to `Object`.
+Even more, it support raising event dynamically when the type is not know at compile-time.
 Finally, it has support for weak-refence listeners.

 The following example show some of the functions of the event manager: